 RENEWABLE.
 Sheep produce a new fleece every year, without depleting finite natural resources.

 HIGH-PERFORMANCE.
-Wool fulfil complex product scenarios – apparel, outdoor and sportswear, flooring, interior textiles, automotive and aviation, architecture, manufacturing, medical uses and protective apparel.
+Wool fulfils complex product scenarios – apparel, outdoor and sportswear, flooring, interior textiles, automotive and aviation, architecture, manufacturing, medical uses and protective apparel.

 NATURALLY SAFE.
 Naturally high in nitrogen and water content, wool’s unique cell structure requires high levels of oxygen in order to burn and forms an insulating layer when heated that prevents the spread of flames.
 These qualities make wool naturally flame retardant, without the need for chemical treatments.
 Wool does not melt, drip or to stick to the skin when subject to extreme heat and produces less smoke and toxic fumes during combustion.